PeixianZhang/Data-Visulization-Practice/README.md

 # Data-Visulization-Practice
-This is a practice work from KCL.
+This is a data visulization practice work by d3.js.